Hepatitis B Surface Antigen

 this virus clears up on its own within 6 months.
 But in a small portion of adults

-and a larger portion of children, the virus does not go away.
+and a larger portion of children, the virus doesn't go away.
 This is especially true

 for newborns.
 This is called having a chronic infection.
 It may lead to liver cell